 We live in a strange world.
 In the past few years we’ve had battles on social media and in court systems about who has to make cakes for who, who needs to use which bathrooms, and who can get married.

 I don’t like to get too political on my blog or any related social media, which is really interesting considering my personal Facebook is covered in political discussions.
 Spend five minutes looking at my timeline, and you’ll know exactly where I stand on many issues.

 I wanted to keep the blog neutral.
 I wanted to keep the blog safe.
 I didn’t want the nasty comments or people dramatically unfollowing me.

 Then I saw this article about how my state plans to teach children about gender identity and sexual orientation in the sex-ed program.
 People are outraged and blowing up social media, so I decided it was time to break my blog’s silence.

 Because really, if I have an audience of thousands and I don’t speak out for the things that I truly believe in, what’s the point of this blog anyways?
 So, with a deep breath, here goes.

-I’m Glad Schools Will Teach Gender Identity
+5 Simple Reasons Schools Should Teach Gender Identity

-Ideally Parents Should Teach This
+Ideally, Parents Should Teach This

 This is the number one argument I’ve seen against schools teaching gender identity and sexual orientation.
 “This is a conversation for parents to have, not the schools”.